wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/introduction-rest-api.md

 Invoke the sample Api:

-1. Sending a GET request
+-  Sending a GET request.

    Open a terminal and execute the following command.
 This sends a simple GET request to the Micro Integrator.